ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) When is the deadline for the project?
    - D) What tools will be used for communication?

-3. **Open-Ended**: Describe the importance of timing in project communications, using an example from the lecture.

-4. **Open-Ended**: How can a project manager determine the preferred communication method for different stakeholders?

-5. **True/False**: Noise in communication refers only to external distractions, such as background noise during a video call.
+3. **True/False**: Noise in communication refers only to external distractions, such as background noise during a video call.

 Would you like additional questions?